 Where are we now?

 The protocol was developed by a project group comprising representatives of North Sea national government data managers in the Netherlands The project group made a selection from a range of standards, agreements and initiatives and drew up a user-friendly and practical protocol.
 The Ministry of Economic Affairs, the Ministry of Infrastructure and Watermanagement, Deltares and WMR are expected to sign the protocol in 2013 and will begin working on making their key data sets accessible in line with the agreements in the protocol.
 The protocol is intended to facilitate access and make ever more North Sea data available to everyone.
-It will be available on the portals of parties to the protocol and on the IHM portal.
+It will be available on the portals of parties to the protocol and on the IHM (Informatiehuis Marien) portal.